mikesir87/dceu-2018-workshop/2-image-dive/README.md

 Every image is composed of immutable layers.
 When each layer is created, the executing instruction is recorded and saved.
 Let's take a look at our mystery image and see what we can figure out just from the history.

 1. Remove the PWD instances you already created and create a new instance (get a fresh start).
+2. Run `docker pull history mikesir87/mystery-image`.
+This will pull the image that we are going to use.
-2. Run `docker image history mikesir87/mystery-image`.
-This will pull the image and then display all of the layers, as well as the command.
+3. Run `docker image history mikesir87/mystery-image`.
+This display all of the layers, as well as the command.
 3. One thing you'll notice as that the instructions are truncated.
 By adding the `—no-trunc` flag (strange how the flag to not truncate is truncated, right?), we can see the full output.

     ```
-    docker image history mikesir87/mystery-image
+    docker image history --no-trunc mikesir87/mystery-image
     ```

     If we look at the output, we see several references to npm, node, and others.
 So, it looks like we're looking at a Node app of some sort.
 Cool!